AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 You don't get attached to a feature idea in an MSP set, or blindly implement solutions users and stakeholders suggest.
 You get attached to solving the real underlying problems with the least amount of software possible.

+For example, an MVP for a todo app might be framed as a list of features: "add tasks, mark tasks complete, delete tasks, send email reminders for due dates."
+An MSP, on the other hand, starts with a list of problems: "users need a way to remember tasks, know what's done vs. not done, and need to know when tasks are due."

+Once you frame it this way, the scope can shrink dramatically.
+The third requirement might be satisfied in an MSP release, not by building a custom email reminder system, but by simply giving users the option to add a task as an event to their existing calendar.
+By defining problems instead of features you build less software, move faster, and avoid locking yourself into unnecessary complexity.

+AI-assisted development makes it easy to quickly create huge amounts of code.
+This can augment scope creep, security threat surface size, technical debt, and more.
+The mindset of building the least amount of software possible is an important counterpoint to the dangers of AI-assisted development.

-That said, scope is variable in Cascade Methodology.
-Scope is a function of Entropy Tolerance and the chosen "problems to be solved" by the software.
+That said, scope is variable in Cascade Methodology. **Scope is a function of Entropy Tolerance and the chosen "problems to be solved" by the software**.

 Why a function of Entropy Tolerance?
 Because AI-assisted velocity changes depending on the bottleneck of needed human verification.
 A dense Gate necessarily slows down the waterfall.